hashirsarwar/GSoC-20-Report/README.md

 # Google Summer of Code 2020 Final Report

-**Student:** Hashir Sarwar
+**Developer:** Hashir Sarwar
 **Organization**: Zulip
 **Mentor**: Hemanth V. Alluri

 ## Overview

-My GSoC project was focused on extending features, fixing high priority bugs, and improving the overall experience of Zulip.
+My GSoC project was focused on extending features, fixing high-priority bugs, and improving the overall experience of Zulip.
 This post serves as my final submission to the project.

 Under this project there are three important areas covered: